Kansas City Salvation Army programs and social services.

 Case workers from the Kansas City Salvation Army can help families apply for emergency assistance.
-The agency can distribute food, housing, shelter, and limited financial help for expenses such as heating or energy bills.
+The agency can distribute food, housing, shelter, and limited financial help for paying expenses such as rent, heating or energy bills.
 The staff from the Salvation Army will also help address stability and self-sufficiency of Kansas City families.

 Several different programs and resources are available in the region.
 A summary of them are below.
+Each is limited in funding and the number of people that can be assisted.

 Linwood Center offers supportive housing.
 Homeless families and women can receive case management, action plans, independent living, and other aid.
 Up to 24 months of shelter is offered.
 101 W. Linwood Blvd., Kansas City, Missouri 64111, phone 816.756.2769